-Te Whatu Ora is providing relocation funding to support the international recruitment of GPs to work in rural primary care practices.
+Health New Zealand | Te Whatu Ora is providing relocation funding to support the international recruitment of GPs to work for rural primary care providers.

-This initiative will enable rural primary care practices to be better positioned to attract and retain internationally recruited GPs, while we invest in growing more sustainable domestic GP workforce supply pathways.
+This initiative will enable rural primary care providers to be better positioned to attract and retain internationally recruited GPs, while we invest in growing more sustainable domestic GP workforce supply pathways.
 Supporting and strengthening rural primary care will enable rural communities to have better and more equitable access to health care in their local communities to help them stay well.

 Funding for this initiative opened on 1 September 2023 and will close on 30 June 2024.

-You can read through our guidance document (PDF, 222 KB) for more information about the application process.
+You can read through our guidance document (PDF, 231 KB) for more information about the application process.

 Apply now